fbpx

 At Savvy, our mission is to empower you to make informed financial choices.
 While we maintain stringent editorial standards, this article may include mentions of products offered by our partners.
 Here’s how we generate income.

-When a car has outstanding finance, it means the previous owner has not fully paid off the loan or lease on the vehicle, so the lender still holds a legal interest in the car.
+When a car is under finance, it means the previous owner hasn't fully paid off the loan or lease on the vehicle.
+As a result, the lender still holds a legal interest in the car.
+If you're considering purchasing a used car in Australia, it's essential to find out whether there’s any outstanding finance on it before you sign on the dotted line.

 1. Ownership dispute: the lender retains legal ownership of the car until the debt is settled.
 This can result in an ownership dispute, as the seller might not have the authority to transfer ownership to you.